NNawshin0/oxphos/README.md

 ```bash
 less oxphos_genes.fasta
 ```

-Make sure each gene is there with the right name and a DNA sequence.

----

-## 🏁 You did it!

-You now have the **DNA sequences of all your OXPHOS genes**, ready to use for probe design, alignment, or other analysis!

----

 Would you like a ready-made Bash script to automate these steps?
 Or help with visualizing where these genes are on the genome?